retgits/actions/jfrog-cli/README.md

 Other than the authentication, the following environment variables are required for this Action to work:

+* **CRED**: The credential type passed in.
+Valid values are "username", "apikey", and "accesstoken"
 * **URL**: The Artifactory URL
 * **COMMAND**: The command to execute.
 Note that you can use either the full command name or its abbreviation.
 * **COMMANDOPTS**: A set of options corresponding to the command